ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 | `vmware-solutions.vdc.create` | An event is generated when a virtual data center instance is created. |`pending` \n `success` \n `failure` |
 | `vmware-solutions.vdc.delete` | An event is generated when a virtual data center instance is deleted. | `pending` \n `success` \n `failure` |
 | `vmware-solutions.vdc.update` | An event is generated when capacity is added to a virtual data center instance. \n An event is generated when capacity is removed from a virtual data center instance. | `pending` \n `success` \n `failure` |
 {: caption="Table 1.
-Description of actions that generate VMware Solutions Shared events" caption-side="bottom"}
+Description of actions that generate VMware Shared events" caption-side="bottom"}

 ## Events for vCenter Server instance management
 {: #at-events-instance-mgmt}